isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-hilly-terrain/index.md

 ##  Considerations in Riding Lawn Mower for Hilly Terrain

-So, regardless if you're [mowing a huge property](https://pestpolicy.com/best-lawn-mower-for-large-yard/) or smaller yard you'll need high quality lawn mowers.
+So, regardless if you're [mowing a huge property](https://pestpolicy.com/best-lawn-mower-for-large-yard/)or smaller yard you'll need high quality lawn mowers.
 So, below are the considerations to make when choosing your mower.

 ###  1.**Engine Horsepower (HP)**

 Most riding lawn mowers tend have and engine power of 13 - 30 horsepower as they're generally heavier and bigger compared to Rotary walk-behinds that have 2-7horsepower.
-The [lawn mower horsepower](https://www.hunker. com/13405208/how-to-get-more-hp-out-of-a-lawn-mower-engine) denotes the amount of engine power that your mower will provide for your mowing tasks - particularly in its transmission and the grass-cutting blades.
+The [lawn mower horsepower](https://www.hunker.com/13405208/how-to-get-more-hp-out-of-a-lawn-mower-engine)denotes the amount of engine power that your mower will provide for your mowing tasks - particularly in its transmission and the grass-cutting blades.

 ###  2. Engine Torque